vsm/vsm-autocomplete/README.md

 ### FixedTerms pre-loading

-It makes sure that any needed fixedTerm data (specified by `queryOptions`'s `idts[]` (see vsm-dictionary's spec))
+If this autocomplete component should take into account some fixedTerms, i.e. if it is given some `queryOptions.idts[]` (see vsm-dictionary's spec) as prop,
-is loaded into the given `vsmDictionary`, before making any requests for matching strings to it.
+then it makes sure that this fixedTerm data is pre-loaded in the given `vsmDictionary`, before making any requests for matching strings to it.

 <br>